herbdool/phpmailer/README.txt

   page.
 Then activate "Use mime mail for all messages" on the Mime Mail settings page and choose PHPMailer from the list of available e-mail engines.

-* Using Google Mail as SMTP server
+* Using Google Mail or Google Apps as SMTP server

   To send e-mails with Google Mail use the following settings: